 We can’t achieve great things without great people.
-When you work for or with the co-op, you can count on our commitment to inclusive, fair, safe and nondiscriminatory work environments.
+When you work for or with the co-op, you can count on our commitment to an inclusive, fair, safe and nondiscriminatory work environment.
 We ask partner organizations to adopt policies and practices that reflect this commitment.
-And we encourage our own employees to prioritize their time and energy so they can deliver on their work commitments and also pursue their outside interests.
+And we encourage our own employees to prioritize their time and energy so they can deliver on their work commitments while pursuing their outside interests.

 Employee Engagement and Benefits

 At REI, we foster a vibrant community of employees who are passionate about the importance of a life outdoors and work to get more people outside across the country.
 We believe the co-op is a force for good, and when we do this well, we succeed as a business.
 People love working at REI because it's a place where you can be yourself, be heard and be respected – working alongside others who are here to do their best work individually and collectively toward our purpose.
 Employee engagement at REI is strong.
 We measure engagement regularly and trend well over industry benchmarks and high performing company benchmarks.
-In 2018, employees rated overall engagement at 80 out of 100, on average.
+In 2019, employees rated overall engagement at 80 out of 100, on average.
 This is based on two measures: if employees are happy at REI and if they would recommend REI as a great place to work.
-Our purpose drives strong engagement: 96 percent of employees believe in the values for which REI stands.
-We also enjoy one of the lowest employee turnover rates in the retail industry at 39 percent.
+We also enjoy one of the lowest employee turnover rates in the retail industry at 37 percent.

-Our commitment to our employees and our work environment have helped make us one of FORTUNE magazine’s “100 Best Companies to Work For” in 2018 for 22 years in a row—one of only a handful of companies to do so.
+Our commitment to our employees and our work environment are the reason we were named as one of FORTUNE magazine’s “100 Best Companies to Work For” in 2019.
+It also marks the 23rd year in a row we’ve been included on this list— and makes us one of only a handful of companies to do so.

 Diversity, Equity and Inclusion

 We believe the outdoors is for all.
-At the co-op, we understand that workforce representation matters and requires continued, long-term focus.
-We are committed to an equitable and inclusive workplace that advances the leadership opportunities for people of diverse identities and backgrounds.
+To ensure all people feel welcome outside and at the co-op, we know the work starts with all of us at REI.
+We understand that workforce representation matters and requires continued, long-term focus.
+We are committed to an equitable and inclusive workplace that advances leadership opportunities for people of racially and ethnically diverse identities and backgrounds.

-Our progress to-date is built on a legacy of women’s leadership throughout our 81-year history, going back to our co-founder, Mary Anderson.
-Building on that strong foundation, we’ve continued to focus on improving gender equity in our employee base and broader community and are working to ensure that diversity is a visible priority.
+Our progress to-date is built on a legacy of women’s leadership throughout our 82-year history, going back to our co-founder, Mary Anderson.
+Building on that strong foundation, we’ve continued to focus on improving gender equity in our employee base and broader community and continue to take actions to ensure that diversity is a visible priority.

 We will continue to evolve our sourcing, hiring and retention practices – diversifying where we look for talent and making the connection between the diversity in our communities and employees in our workforce, inclusive of many dimensions of identity.
-See our percentages of women and people of color in the workforce here.
+We are implementing diversity recruiting, hiring and development practices to increase representation of people of color in leadership roles.

 Here are examples of how we’re approaching a few of these:

-Building on an 81-year foundation of women’s leadership, we have been improving gender equity, especially in recruiting, promoting and retaining women in retail leadership roles.
-And we’ve made significant headway: from 2014 to 2018, we saw a 5 percent increase in retail leaders who are women, from 35 percent to 40 percent.
-In 2018, women made up 31 percent of our Board of Directors, 40 percent of our retail leadership and 45 percent of our overall workforce.
-We will continue to sustain our momentum with gender.
+Building on an 82-year foundation of women’s leadership, we have been improving gender equity, especially in recruiting, promoting and retaining women.
+In 2019, women made up 38% of our Board of Directors, 50% of our senior leadership team (VP and above), 44% of our retail leadership and 45% of our overall workforce.

 Our commitment to creating an atmosphere where LGBTQ+ employees feel safe and comfortable being themselves has been recognized by the Human Rights Campaign: REI is rated 90 on its Corporate Equality Index.
 While we don’t currently measure or publish LGBTQ+ status across our workforce, our informal “Outside with Pride” employee group and nonprofit partners help us understand where we’re doing well and where there are opportunities for growth.